exdestroyer/videojs-webpack-example/README.md

 This projects uses the development branches of video.js so it can be integrated within webpack.
 The awesomeness comes with ES6 rewriting of video.js

+:warning: Beware though, it only works with the development branches and a fix by me.
+Check the submodules remote url.

 ## Setup

 1. Clone the project